 Other local producers / suppliers we regularly use

-With sustainability high on the list of our priorities at Exeter Cookery School, we were delighted to find a supplier that completely understood and could deliver our every need, from sustainable packaging to eco-friendly hand soap and sanitiser.
+With sustainability high on the list of priorities at Exeter Cookery School, we were delighted to find a supplier that completely understood, and could deliver, our every need, from sustainable packaging to eco-friendly hand soap and sanitiser.

-Founded by the dynamic Janet Sawyer, Little Pod provides high-quality, vanilla, coffee and chocolate extract, specialising in a real Madagascan vanilla paste that is a firm favourite at Exeter Cookery School, especially when teaching puddings and dessert cookery courses.
+Founded by the dynamic Janet Sawyer (BEM), Little Pod provides high-quality vanilla, coffee and chocolate extracts, and specialises in a real Madagascan vanilla paste that is a firm favourite at Exeter Cookery School, especially when teaching our puddings and dessert cookery courses.

-Established by Ian and April Marks in 2001, Regency Wines is a family owned regional wine merchant dedicated to sourcing and supplying wines and spirits to the licensed trade.
-We are proud to be working with Regency to supply our customers with a higher quality wine, and on certain occasions, perfectly matched to dishes and canapés with the help of their excellent sommellier.
+Established by Ian and April Marks in 2001, Regency Wines is a family-owned regional wine merchant dedicated to sourcing and supplying wines and spirits to the licensed trade.
+We are proud to be working with Regency to supply our customers with a higher quality wine, and on certain occasions, wines perfectly matched to dishes and canapés with the help of their excellent sommellier.

 PROUD MEMBERS OF FOOD DRINK DEVON

-Food Drink Devon represents a membership of like minded businesses, dedicated to providing good quality local food & drink.
+Food Drink Devon represents a membership of like-minded businesses dedicated to providing good quality local food and drink.